 So many bloggers make the mistake of creating a content upgrade and then putting their opt-in box for it at the far bottom of their blog post.
 Content upgrades are great list builders, but only if your readers actually see them!
 Many of your readers won’t read to the end of your post, so when you put your opt-in box there, you lose out on a lot of potential subscribers.

 That’s why I suggest putting your opt-in box in two places in your blog post: after the introduction and at the end.
 That way, if a reader wants to grab your content upgrade, they don’t have to read your entire post to get it.
-And if they do take the time to read your whole post, it will be waiting for them at the bottom, as well.
+And if they do take the time to read your whole post, it will be waiting for them at the bottom.

 Another place to put your opt-in box is in a bar at the top or bottom of your blog.
 OptinMonster calls this a floating bar.
 When you put your lead magnet in a floating bar, your readers will continuously be reminded about it as they read your blog.

 I see so many new bloggers make the mistake of not creating landing pages for their lead magnets.
-Landing pages are extremely important because their sole purpose is to get your readers to sign up for your list.
-Because the entire page is focused on your lead magnet, a reader is much more likely to subscribe to your list on a landing page than anywhere else on your blog.
+Landing pages are important because their sole purpose is to get your readers to sign up for your list.
+Because it focuses the entire page on your lead magnet, a reader is much more likely to subscribe to your list on a landing page than anywhere else on your blog.

 You can also use landing pages to see which of your social media platforms are performing the best.
 For example, you can create an Instagram-specific landing page so that you can track how many Instagram followers are subscribing to your list there.

 LeadPages makes it really easy for you to create conversion optimized landing pages.
-You can also duplicate your landing pages so that you can customize them depending on where your readers are coming from.
+You can also duplicate your landing pages so you can customize them depending on where your readers are coming from.
 Click here to check it out.

 SumoMe has an amazing feature called a Welcome Mat.
 When a visitor first comes to your website, instead of seeing your homepage or blog post, they will land on your Welcome Mat.